JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="social-media"></a>
 ### Social media
 The online shop will be associated with a real (though temporary and for the moment rather primitive) and relevant Facebook page.
-Thanks to a serious error in the facebook pages UI, and its famously unhelpful help functions, getting the page published was far more difficult than one should have expected.
+Thanks to one serious error in the facebook pages UI, and its famously unhelpful help functions, getting the page published was far more difficult than one should have expected.

 https://www.facebook.com/people/Mellifera/61570066172012/

 <!-- TOC --><a name="custom-404-page"></a>
 ### Custom 404 page
-Any attempt by any sort of user to enter a non-existent page within the site will bring them to a primitie custom 404 page.
-It need work to make it consistent with the on-line shop's livery.
+Any attempt by any sort of user to enter a non-existent page within the site will bring them to a simple custom 404 page containing a short explanation and a link back to the homepage.

 <!-- TOC --><a name="newsletter-signup-option"></a>
 ### Newsletter signup option
-The site includes a custom newsletter sign-up page.
-It currently connects up to Code Institute's form dump.
-Implementing it using django is another WIP.
-The page has only received very limited formatting.
+The site includes a custom newsletter sign-up page, complete with the usual classic email address validation functionality.

 <!-- TOC --><a name="ecommerce-strategybusiness-model"></a>
 ### Ecommerce strategy/business model
 The description of the site owner's ecommerce business model is already largely in place on this readme (see especially [The initial proposition](#the-initial-proposition), [Product range & Marketing](#product-range-&-Marketing) and [Elise's initial marketing conclusions](#elises-initial-marketing-conclusions)).
-The description is dominated by an account of how the fictional owner's marketing strategy developed.
+The description is dominated by an account of how the fictional owner's marketing strategy developed, but I feel it accurately describes the marketing priorities that lit the way for the site's development so far.

 <!-- TOC --><a name="debug-mode"></a>
 ### DEBUG mode
-The DEBUG mode of the program will be guaranteed to be false in its deployed state, either via a Heroku-side Config Var or by setting the DEBUG setting in the settings.py file to 'False'.
+The DEBUG mode of the program will be guaranteed to be false in its deployed state via a Heroku-side Config Var of DEBUG=0.

 <!-- TOC --><a name="user-registration-logging-in-and-logging-out-and-purchasing-rules"></a>
 ### User registration, logging in and logging out, and purchasing rules
 Users will be able to register, and log in and out of the app via a verification system based on the walkthrough project.
-They will be able to buy products either as logged-in registered users or as guest site visitors.
+They will be able to buy products either as logged-in registered users or as guest visitors.

 <!-- TOC --><a name="testing-logs"></a>
 ### Testing logs
-The final readme.md file will include detailed accounts of testing work, and a short account of linting (code validation) issues found and resolved.
+This readme.md file includes a detailed account of manual testing , as well as a short account of linting (code validation) issues found and resolved.

 <!-- TOC --><a name="visibility-of-code-related-environments"></a>
 ### Visibility of code-related environments
-All environments used to create my eventual future project will be made available publicly to allow the assessor(s) to do their work.
+All relevant environments used to create my eventual future project will be made available publicly to allow the assessor(s) to do their work.
 That will include my GitHub repository and my project board created on my GitHub environment.
 The actual site will be fully deployed and available at the URL created by Heroku.

 <!-- TOC --><a name="i10n-and-l10n"></a>
 ## i10n and l10n